-The Shaka sign is the famous surfers' hand gesture.
+The shaka sign is the famous surfers' hand gesture.
 The story of the popular sign goes back to the roots of Hawaiian culture.
+Shaka brah!

 Because he could no longer work in the mill, Hamana became a security guard on the sugar train that used to travel between Sunset Beach and Kaaawa.

 Apparently, he was always trying to keep kids off the train; they would jump on and ride from town to town.

 To communicate that Hamana was not looking and that the way was clear, the kids started signaling each other with their hands, mocking the missing fingers.

 There is also the story of David "Lilly" Espinda, the car lot and gas station owner who used the shaka to greet his customers.